dan10ish/dan10ish.github.io/README.md

 # Danish's Website

-This repository is the source code to my <a href="https://dan10ish.github.io/"> website</a>.
+This repository is the source code to my [website](https://dan10ish.github.io).